What is an example of atopic eczema?

 Seborrheic dermatitis affects skin areas that produce a lot of oil, including the scalp, nose, and upper back.
 The skin can appear swollen and greasy, while crusty scales may appear.
 The skin condition is due to an overproduction of Malassezia yeast, which causes an overreactive immune response, leading to skin inflammation.

-People Are Reading: What are the main causes of eczema?
+People Are Reading: What is the medicine of eczema?

 It can occur in infants, known as cradle cap, and in adults.
 In infants, it often resolves by itself and does not come back.
 However, it often persists in adults and may come and go.